jamesgober/rust-benchmark/docs/API.md

 - `time!` returns `(result, Duration::ZERO)`.
 - `time_named!` returns `(result, Measurement::zero(name))`.
 - `Collector` and `Stats` are `std`-gated; if `std` is disabled they are not available.

+### Best Practices: Handling 0ns in dashboards
+- Preserve fidelity in the data layer: zero durations are valid measurements for extremely fast operations.
+- Apply a visualization floor at presentation time only if necessary (e.g., show 1ns instead of 0ns) to avoid skewing aggregates.
+- Consider filtering 0ns when computing percentiles for SLO charts if they represent measurement granularity rather than business latency.
+- If you need to avoid zeros in histograms, clamp on export, not at collection: `max(value, 1)`.
+Keep raw storage exact for audits.

 <br>